mstudiva/Transcriptional-plasticity-mesophotic-Mcav/tagSeq_processing_README.txt

 # head -100 SampleName.fq | grep -E '^[NACGT]+$'
 head -100 MS_009.fq | grep -E '^[NACGT]+$'

-# move all the .fq files to the tagseq directory
+# move all the .fastq files to the backup directory
 mv *.fastq ~/backup/

 # to count the number of reads in all samples